- Library Services

 You may need to use copyright material in your teaching, such as providing copies of recommended reading to your students, or using copyright images in your lecture slides.
 Most of these things will be possible, within exceptions to copyright, using Creative Commons-licenced material, or using one of the licenses the University holds to support teaching and learning.

-Comprehensive guidance on how to legally and ethically use copyright materials in your teaching (and how MyReading can help) is available through our Library Guide to Copyright [add link to libguide when published].
+Comprehensive guidance on how to legally and ethically use copyright materials in your teaching (and how MyReading can help) is available through our Copyright webpages.

 Further advice and guidance